KshitijxFrl/caratTree/README.md

 <div>
 <h2>Additional ⚠</h2>
-<p>To run this api locally make sure to delete the old sqlite db and then re migrate by using "python manage.py makemigration -> python manage.py makemigration" commands</p>
+<p>🔴 To run this api locally make sure to delete the old sqlite db and then re migrate by using "python manage.py makemigration -> python manage.py makemigration" commands.</p>
+<p>🔴 Make sure in csv file is set properly in the "credit-service->crs->ash_task.py" which is responsible for the asynchronous Celery task to calculate the user's credit score.</p>
 </div>